kea-classrooms/how-to-make-a-static-website/README.md

   ![create-new-file](create-new-file.png)
   ![index](index.png)

-5. Go back to your Github repository page and click on the "Upload files" button.
-Then, drag and drop your "index.html" file into the file upload area.

-6. Once your file is uploaded, scroll down to the bottom of the page and click on the "Commit changes" button.
+5. Once your file is uptodate, scroll down to the bottom of the page and click on the "Commit changes" button.

-7. Your website should now be live at "username.github.io".
+6. Your website should now be live at "username.github.io".
 If you go to that website in your web browser, you should see the content you wrote in the "index.html" file.

-8. To make changes to your website, just edit the "index.html" file on your computer and repeat steps 5-7 to upload the new version of the file to Github.
+7. To make changes to your website, just edit the "index.html" file on your computer and repeat steps 5-7 to upload the new version of the file to Github.

 <br>